zdata-inc/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 1. Initialize git repo with `git init`.
 2. Initialize DVC with `dvc init`.
 3. Set up a [dvc remote](https://dvc.org/doc/command-reference/remote).
+4. Go through and delete files we don't want.

 Questions to ask the client:
 - Create this list.